Linhao-Qian/Linhao-Qian-CS5010-Milestone/README.md

 Please use these commands to validate these functionalities of my project:
 - a human-player making an attempt on the target character's life
 - a human-player winning the game by killing the target character

+#
+View-based game demonstration:

+I will show you how to play the view-based game during the code walk.